OpenShift Routing - Traffic is not distributed between pods

 oc adm inspect ns/<namespace>

-In this lab, the inspect of fsi-project is named module9-inspect-fsi-project.local and can be found into the Module9 folder.
+In this lab, the inspect of fsi-project is named module9-inspect-fsi-project.local and can be found in the Module9 directory.

-The omc tool isn’t restricted to must-gathers, but it can be set to read from a Namespace inspect archive too.
+The omc tool isn’t restricted to must-gathers, but it can also be used to read a Namespace inspect archive too.

 Click to show some commands if you need a hint